Salta Moss

-Salta Moss is a raised blanket mire which is a Site of Special Scientific Interest ('SSSI') located in the hamlet of Salta, in Cumbria, United Kingdom.
+Salta Moss is a raised blanket mire which is a Site of Special Scientific Interest (SSSI) located in the hamlet of Salta, in Cumbria, England.
 It was determined to be of biological interest (as opposed to geological interest, the other criteria for SSSIs) under the Wildlife and Countryside Act 1981.
 The site, measuring 45.6 ha, was officially designated in August 1982.

 Location

-The SSSI is located in the hamlet of Salta, which is in the civil parish of Holme St. Cuthbert, in the Allerdale borough of Cumbria.
+The SSSI is located in the hamlet of Salta, which is in the civil parish of Holme St. Cuthbert, in the Cumberland unitary authority area of Cumbria.
 The site is approximately 0.5 mi from the coast, approximately 7.6 m above sea level, and nearby settlements include Dubmill, Edderside, Hailforth, and Mawbray.
 In addition to its status as a Site of Special Scientific Interest, Salta Moss has some further legal protection due to this section of Solway Firth coastline being a designated Area of Outstanding Natural Beauty.
 Known as the Solway Coast and headquartered at Silloth, the AONB runs from the estuaries of the rivers Esk and Eden (near Carlisle) to Skinburness, and again from Beckfoot to Crosscanonby along Allonby Bay.
 Furthermore, the sea at Allonby Bay is a Marine Conservation Zone, granting protection to local aquatic life.

-Etymology
+Toponymy

 The word Moss in this case refers to a peat bog, not the family of plants.
 The word comes from the Old English meos or mos, and ultimately from the proto-Germanic musan.
 The name Salta comes from the Old English sēalt-tir, meaning "land of salt", or simply "salt land".
 This is due to the Anglo-Saxon era saltmaking industry known to have been present on this part of the Solway coast.
 Several local house names include the word Moss, or the names of plant species which grow there.